Value-added tax (VAT)

 Certain goods manufactured in Kyrgyzstan or imported to Kyrgyzstan are subject to excise tax.
 These include certain alcohol and alcoholic drinks, fortified drinks, beer, tobacco goods, platinum, and oil products.

 The rates of excise tax are adopted annually by the Kyrgyzstan government and range from KGS 30 for 1 litre of beer (pre-packaged and not packaged) to KGS 5,000 for 1 ton of fuel.
-The rate for tobacco goods (including cigarettes) range from KGS 400 to KGS 950 based on the type of tobacco.
-Note that the excise tax on cigarettes and tobacco products increased in 2017 to KGS 1,000 for cigarettes per 1,000 units.
+In 2018, the rates of excise tax for tobacco goods increased to KGS 460 per 1 kg, and for cigars to KGS 115 per 1 unit.
+Note that the excise tax rate for cigarettes and cigarillos increased in 2018 to KGS 1,250 and KGS 920 per 1,000 units, respectively.

 There are no stamp taxes in Kyrgyzstan.

 The subsurface use taxes consist of separate bonus and royalty taxes on subsurface users, both Kyrgyz legal entities and branches of foreign legal entities.
 Under Kyrgyz legislation, subsurface users are legal entities and individuals who perform exploration and/or extraction of mineral resources.

 The government, depending on the type of mineral resources, establishes the bonus rates.

 The royalty rates are estimated either as a percentage of sales turnover (1% to 12%) or in absolute terms in Kyrgyzstani som, depending on the type of mineral resources.